 The Center for Relationship Education’s curriculum, trainings, workshops, and direct services have achieved recognized success and support throughout the community.
 Due to CRE’s performance and accomplishments, the organization was awarded five federal grants in 2006 to serve young adults, parents, educators, and leaders in Colorado and throughout the nation.

-CRE also trains and educates parents on family and marriage relationships to support the creation of healthy teens to build better relationships in the next generation.
-Through trainings, workshops, and direct services, CRE aims to equip youth, parents and families with skills, resources and knowledge to last a lifetime.
+CRE trains and educates parents on family and marriage relationship development and maintenance.
+We assist parents by teaching them the skills necessary to impart messages to their adolescents helping them build healthier relationships in the next generation.
+Through trainings, workshops, and direct services, CRE aims to equip youth, parents, and families with skills, resources, and knowledge to prevent poverty and increase child well-being.